usnistgov/embedded3DPvids/README.md

 You may cite the use of this code as follows:

-> Friedrich, L., & Seppala, J.E.
+> Friedrich, L.M., & Seppala, J.E.
 (2022), Python tools for image analysis of embedded 3D printing, Version 1.0.0, National Institute of Standards and Technology, doi:10.18434/mds2-2564 (Accessed XXXX-XX-XX)

 ## References